uptownnickbrown/priority-matrix/README.md

-priority-matrix
-by @uptownnickbrown
+Eisenhower Priority Matrix
 ===============

-Use the Eisenhower Priority Matrix to help you get stuff done.
+### Use the Eisenhower Priority Matrix to help you get stuff done.

 * Add your tasks to the table and see live updates on the priority chart.
 * Hover over tasks on the chart to see task details.
 * Save your data to localStorage to reference later.
 * Clear your data to revert to the default dummy data.

-Built using d3.js.
+Built using d3.js by @uptownnickbrown.